 Summer Music Events (June-August)

-Amongst other things, Summer in the Big Apple means grabbing your family and friends and heading out to as many music festivals as humanely possible.
-From hip hop, to jazz, or Red Hot Chili Peppers to Erykah Badu, you will never be at a loose end for live entertainment.
+Amongst other things, Summer in the Big Apple means grabbing your family and friends and heading out to as many music festivals as humanly possible.
+From hip hop to jazz, or Red Hot Chili Peppers to Erykah Badu, you will never be at a loose end for live entertainment.
 If music is your thing, then the best time to visit New York City would definitely be between June-August.
 Here are the top 10 festivals to add to your calendar.